maylay/postActiv/INSTALL.md

 * have no access to command line (shared hosting)
 * do not want to deal with long-running PHP processes
-* run a low traffic postActiv instance
+* run a low-traffic postActiv instance

 In other case, you really should consider enabling the Redis queue manager or queuedaemon for performance reasons.
 OpprotunisticQM is essentially the slower